kumuluz/kumuluzee-samples/discovery/README.md

-# KumuluzEE Service Discovery samples
+# KumuluzEE Discovery samples

-> Samples for KumuluzEE Service Discovery extension
+> Samples for KumuluzEE Discovery extension

 This module contains three samples, which will introduce you to KumuluzEE Service Discovery.

 Samples included:
-- `discovery-register` REST microservice, which registers to etcd
+- `discovery-register` REST microservice that registers itself to etcd
-- `discovery-discover-servlet` servlet microservice, which discovers and uses `discovery-register` microservice
+- `discovery-discover-servlet` servlet microservice that discovers and calls `discovery-register` microservice
-- `discovery-discover-jaxrs` REST microservice, which discovers and uses `discovery-register` microservice
+- `discovery-discover-jaxrs` REST microservice that discovers and calls `discovery-register` microservice

 More information about the samples can be found in the README of each sample.